 Select your travel style--whether it's our signature expeditions, our active outdoors adventures, or our lower-priced journeys.
 Or choose how you want to travel: by train or small ship, on an expedition geared for photographers or for families, and more.

 Improve your photography skills with the guidance of a National Geographic photographer— whether you’re traveling through Japan or heading out on shoots during an intensive weekend workshop in New York City.
 See All »

 With a master's degree in wildlife biology, Doug Chadwick studied mountain goats among the peaks of the Rockies for seven years.
 He also carried out surveys of grizzly bears and of the harlequin ducks that breed along the Rockies' fast-moving rivers and streams.
 In his other role as a journalist, Doug has reported on wildlife around the world, from right whales in the subantarctic to snow leopards in the Himalayas, producing close to 50 articles for National Geographic magazine.
 Over the past nine years, much of his free time has been spent as a volunteer helping carry out groundbreaking wolverine research in Glacier National Park, Montana.
-Doug often explores Canada's mountain parklands and shares information with biologists and adventurers here.
+Doug often explores Canada's mountain parklands.
 In addition to hundreds of magazine articles, he has written thirteen books about wildlife and conservation, including several focused on the Rocky Mountains.
-One is Yellowstone to Yukon, prominently featuring the Banff, Yoho, and Jasper National Parks region.
-He also contributed the lead chapter in a 2014 book entitled Crown of the Continent: The Wildest Rockies , a photographic celebration of the region's wildlife and scenic majesty.
-He is currently preparing an article on the wolverine for National Geographic magazine.
+One is Yellowstone to Yukon, which prominently features the Banff, Yoho, and Jasper National Parks region.
+He also contributed the lead chapter in a 2014 book entitled Crown of the Continent: The Wildest Rockies, a photographic celebration of the region's wildlife and scenic majesty.